kacpertopol/myblog/blog_gen_dark.md

 ```
 These are simple definitions that make use of the built in `DeleteCases` function
 to remove "illegal" matrix elements.
 In all four of them we assume that
-the the indexing starts with 1.
+the indexing starts with 1.
 Depending on whether the number of rows is
 infinite (`\[Infinity]`) or not elements whose indexes exceed the
 maximum value allowed by `nofRows` and `nofCols` or are below 0 are deleted.